 This means that, whenever CJK is detected, the engine will apply a generic CJK logic to separate logograms.

 This is often fine, but if you want the engine to go further and apply language-specific dictionaries, you’ll need to use the

 For example, with

 queryLanguages, you can specify Chinese (“zh”) in the first position to ensure the use of a Chinese dictionary in finding words.

 Note that you can change the dictionary dynamically with each search, enabling multi-lingual support.

 Arabic languages make extensive use of diacritics to give hints on pronunciation.
 Yet, it’s not uncommon to omit them when typing, which may hurt search of text with diacritics.
-While we usually ignore diacritics by default, those are a bit different, as they are considered as full-fledged characters by the Unicode Standard.
+Usually, Algolia ignores diacritics by default, but those are a bit different, as they’re considered as full-fledged characters by the Unicode Standard.

 Equivalence between Arabic and Persian

 Arabic and Persian characters share many similarities, so much that it makes sense for some users to search inside an Arabic index using Persian letters.
 Yet, two characters are considered different by the Unicode Standard: ك and ک as well as ی and ي.
-By considering those letters as the same (as we now do), we allow users to search across a Persian index while typing on an Arabic keyboard layout, and vice versa.
+By considering those letters as the same, you can search across a Persian index while typing on an Arabic keyboard layout, and vice versa.